-A list of stockholders entitled to vote at the meeting will be available for inspection at the Company's main office located at 180 North LaSalle Street, Suite 300, Chicago, Illinois 60601, the day of the Annual Meeting and for a period of ten days prior to the meeting.
+A list of stockholders entitled to vote at the meeting will be available for inspection at the Company's main office located at 180 North LaSalle Street, Suite 300, Chicago, Illinois 60601 for a period of ten days prior to the Annual Meeting and will also be made available virtually at the Annual Meeting itself for examination by any stockholder upon request.

 We are taking advantage of the Securities and Exchange Commission's rules that allow companies to furnish proxy materials to stockholders via the Internet.
-We sent a Notice of Internet Availability of Proxy Materials to holders of our common stock as of the record date on or about April 29, 2020.
-The Notice describes how you can access our proxy materials, including this proxy statement, beginning on April 29, 2020.
+We sent a Notice of Internet Availability of Proxy Materials to holders of our common stock as of the record date on or about April 26, 2021.
+The Notice describes how you can access our proxy materials, including this proxy statement, beginning on April 26, 2021.